awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ```

 **Note**
-This policy also grants full access to the Amazon SES API\.
+This policy also grants full access to the Amazon Simple Email Service \(Amazon SES\) API\.

 #### Read\-Only Access<a name="permissions-actions-examples-pin-email-api-readonly"></a>